 The services that underlie our solutions rely on one of the largest and most valuable patient safety data sets available, scientifically validated and clinically robust methodologies, and an advanced and highly scalable technology platform.
 Thanks to working with leading healthcare organizations, we prize the opportunity to learn continuously and to enable our entire community of clients to benefit.

 Clinical.
-Both peer reviewed published research and real-world evidence substantiates that the prevalence of harm is very high, affecting one out of every three patients in U.S. hospitals.
-A landmark article in the British Medical Journal estimates that up to 440,000 patients lose their lives each year due to harm, making it the third leading cause of death in the United States.
+Both peer reviewed published research and real-world evidence substantiates that the prevalence of harm is very high, affecting one out of every three patients in U.S. hospitals according to a landmark Health Affairs article.
+Another landmark article in the British Medical Journal estimates that up to 440,000 patients lose their lives each year due to harm, making it the third leading cause of death in the United States.
 As patients engage more in their care and have access to more information and tools, it’s imperative that caregivers are likewise empowered with the capability to systematically find and eliminate patient harm.

 Financial The magnitude of the cost of harm has been validated by peer reviewed published research to be $33-$63 billion in the United States; more important for financial validation and investment, leading health systems in the Pascal-convened Community Collaborative have demonstrated that a large health system has a financial opportunity equal to hundreds of millions of U.S. dollars.
 Pascal estimates at least US$2 million per 10k admissions per year of financial opportunity related to excessive length of stay alone, even when considering only 14 top harm categories in the inpatient setting alone.